Table of Contents

 - Download tender documents pdf file (i.e., tender notice pdf) and the zip file to get all details (Note: The zip file usually contains the Bill Of Quantity – BOQ Excel – if not it should be downloaded separately for updating financial details)

-Note: The process of finding tenders and the documentation process may vary between buyers and platforms (GeM portal vs e-Procurement system).
+Note: The process to find tenders and the tender documents may vary between platforms.
 In this article, we have focused on the basic requirements for the e-Procurement platform.
-Also, remember to check the state eProcurement portals for tenders by state.
+Also, remember to check the state eProcurement portals state tenders.

 How to prepare tender documents?

-However, preparation of tender documents for government contracts should not be taken lightly.
+Preparation of tender documents for government contracts should not be taken lightly.
 It requires detailing, accuracy, and adherence to guidelines.
-Whether you are working on a PWD tender document or tender document for construction, it is important to take note of the general and special requirements for the contract and write your bid proposals accordingly.
+Whether you are working on a PWD tender notice document or tender document for civil works, it is important to take note of the general and special requirements for the contract and write your bid proposals accordingly.